Phoebe Lehmann Zarnetske

 Moriah Young

-PhD student, Integrative Biology and EEB youngmor (at) msu.edu BS 2015 Environmental Science, University of Michigan website CV Research Interests: My PhD research seeks to understand the effects of climate change on soil biota, plant, and herbivore interactions.
+PhD candidate, Integrative Biology and EEB youngmor (at) msu.edu BS 2015 Environmental Science, University of Michigan website Research Interests: My PhD research seeks to understand the effects of climate change on soil biota, plant, and herbivore interactions.
 Using a combination of field and greenhouse studies, my research works to address the ways in which the composition and structure of soil microbial communities respond to warming and drought, as well as describing the role that the soil microbial community has on plant traits, stress responses, and insect preferences in the presence of warming and drought.
 Ultimately, this knowledge will advance our ability to forecast climate change effects on ecological communities.
 Background: Several years of field research experiences led me, in a rather nontraditional way, to pursue my own research and a PhD.
 After graduating from my bachelor’s at UM, I worked seasonally in the field for five years on a range of ecological projects and gained experience in both the private and public sectors.
 From Michigan to the Northwest and back again to Michigan, I worked to restore ecosystems through an environmental non-profit, collected forestry data for the U.S. Forest Service Forest Inventory and Analysis (FIA) program and performed plant surveys for several projects at different universities. |

 |